Consideration

-Consideration is a concept of English common law and is a necessity for simple contracts but not for special contracts (contracts by deed).
+Consideration is a concept of English common law where a promise of something of value is given in exchange for something of value.
+It is a necessity for simple contracts but not for special contracts (contracts by deed).
 The concept has been adopted by other common law jurisdictions.
 It is commonly referred to as one of the six or seven elements of a contract.

 The court in Currie v Misa declared consideration to be a "Right, Interest, Profit, Benefit, or Forbearance, Detriment, Loss, Responsibility".
-Thus, consideration is a promise of something of value given by a promissor in exchange for something of value given by a promisee; and typically the thing of value is goods, money, or an act.
+Typically the thing of value is goods, money, or an act.
 Forbearance to act, such as an adult promising to refrain from smoking, is enforceable only if one is thereby surrendering a legal right.

-Consideration may be thought of as the concept of value offered and accepted by people or organisations entering into contracts.
-Anything of value promised by one party to the other when making a contract can be treated as "consideration": for example, if A contracts to buy a car from B for $5,000, A's consideration is the promise of $5,000, and B's consideration is the promise of the car.
+Anything of value promised by one party to the other when making a contract can be treated as "consideration".
+For example, if A contracts to buy a car from B for $5,000, A's consideration is the promise of $5,000, and B's consideration is the promise of the car.
+Consideration may be a good, service, or agreement to do or not do anything stipulated.
+It is essential that the consideration promised be worth something in value in order for a valid contract to be made.

-Additionally, if A signs a contract with B such that A will paint B's house for $500, A's consideration is the service of painting B's house, and B's consideration is $500 paid to A. Further if A signs a contract with B such that A will not repaint his own house in any other colour than white, and B will pay A $500 per year to keep this deal up, there is also a consideration.
-Although A did not promise to affirmatively do anything, A did promise not to do something that he was allowed to do, and so A did pass consideration.
-A's consideration to B is the forbearance in painting his own house in a colour other than white, and B's consideration to A is $500 per year.
-Conversely, if A signs a contract to buy a car from B for $0, B's consideration is still the car, but A is giving no consideration, and so there is no valid contract.
-However, if B still gives the title to the car to A, then B cannot take the car back, since, while it may not be a valid contract, it is a valid gift.